Linking Diagram Elements to Documentation

-Flowchart is a diagram which depicts a workflow, process or algorithm.
-It may be used to show a succession of steps how to solve a task.
+A flowchart is a diagram that depicts a workflow, process, or algorithm.
+It may be used to show a succession of steps on how to solve a task.
 This article lists all supported flowchart symbols.

 Data Flow Diagram (DFD) shows a flow of data in a process or a system.
 It also depicts inputs and outputs.

-Entity Relationship Diagram (E-R diagram or ERD) describes types of a data domain and how they are interconnected.
+An entity-relationship diagram (E-R diagram or ERD) describes types of a data domain and how they are interconnected.
 It has an irreplaceable position in data modeling.
 It is used to design data models, especially for database systems.

 Screen Flow Diagram allows you to connect your wireframes into a flow with branches according to the user's interactions.